All Episodes

 These Western passports are flags of convenience for these guys.

-This Islamic dating site is a way of putting together a terrorist cell, effectively.
+When you look at the way the San Bernardino killers basically used an Islamic dating site, this Islamic dating site is a way of putting together a terrorist cell, effectively.

-That's what happened in San Bernardino Bernardino.
+That's what happened in San Bernardin Bernardino.

 They're gaming the system.

-Uh this guy gets invited, his father gets invited to the State Department.
+His father gets invited to the State Department.

-Uh the Sarneevs were raised in the bosom of Massachusetts liberalism and repaid Massachusetts liberals by blowing up the Boston Marathon.
+The Sarnaevs were raised in the bosom of Massachusetts liberalism and repaid Massachusetts liberals by blowing up the Boston Marathon.

-And it's entirely reasonable for Trump to say, look, we're obviously having a bit of a just a teensy wincy bit of a problem assimilating the Muslims we have already got here.
+And it's entirely reasonable for Trump to say, look, we're obviously having a bit of a just a teensy-wincy bit of a problem assimilating the Muslims we have already got here.

 Maybe we should try and dial it back a bit.

-Uh it's obviously impossible to just ban everyone who happens to be Muslim, can't do that, but we should just maybe couldn't we possibly try and just dial it back a bit?
+It's obviously impossible to just ban everyone who happens to be Muslim, can't do that, but we should just maybe couldn't we possibly try and just dial it back a bit?

 Wouldn't it be prudent?

-I mean, it's not difficult this.
+I mean, it's not difficult, this.

 The pretty clear correlation.

-Japan does not have Muslims, so Japan does not have Islamic terrorism.
+So Japan does not have Islamic terrorism.

-Uh the Czech Republic does not have Muslims, so it does not have Islamic terrorism.
+So it does not have Islamic terrorism.

-France is getting on for 10% Muslim, so Paris is getting uh blown up pretty regularly these days.
+So Paris is getting blown up pretty regularly these days.

-So Brussels Airport gets hit, and the Brussels subway system.
+So Brussels airport gets hit and the Brussels subway system.

-It's a it's a reasonable correlation.
+It's a reasonable correlation.

 This happens after every atrocity.

-The Australian Prime Minister, after uh in gun-free Australia, some guy shot and killed a police accountant a few months ago, and the Australian Prime Minister Malcolm Turnbull said, uh, we mustn't blame the entire Muslim community with for what is in truth a very, very small percentage of violent extremist individuals.
+And the Australian Prime Minister Malcolm Turnbull said, We mustn't blame the entire Muslim community for what is in truth a very, very small percentage of violent extremist individuals.

 So he talks like Obama, violent extremism.